polito-WAII-2025/lab1-g16/README.md

 ### 6. Output

 The application will generate a `output.json` file that will contain the calculated metrics.
-The JSON file will be saved in the container's file system or, if mounted correctly, in your project directory.
+The JSON file will be saved in the evaluation directory

 ## Output Format